Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - Eastern Michigan has one win against the spread in four games this year.

-- The Eagles have been underdogs by 2.5 points or more one time this season and have not covered the spread once.
+- The Eagles have yet to cover the spread this year when underdogs by 1.5 points or more.

-- Eastern Michigan's games this season have eclipsed the over/under two times in three opportunities (66.7%).
+- Eastern Michigan's games this year have hit the over on two of three set point totals (66.7%).

 - Eastern Michigan is 1-1 against the spread and 2-0 overall when the team amasses more than 430.0 yards.

-- The Eagles have turned the ball over one more time (4 total) than the Huskies have forced a turnover (3) this season.
+- This season the Eagles have turned the ball over four times, one more than the Huskies' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.